Dzongri & Goechala Trek

 Photo: Ashmita Trek & Tours

-DAY-5: Dzongri (4,220m or 13,845ft) - Thangsing (3,800m or 12,467ft)
+DAY-5: Dzongri (13,845ft) - Thangsing (12,467ft)

 From Dzongri you will trek down towards a beautiful valley and then climb for the last one hour for Thangsing.
 The distance is 7kms and it can be covered in 4 & half hours.

 As you walk by the side of the mountains, you get mind blowing view of the snow covered Pandim and Kanchenjunga.
 It's an awesome feeling that you are only walking to get even closer to these giant snow mountains.

 There is a stretch that goes through a steep descent and you need to be careful as you take your steps.
 There is every chance of a slip in this rocky path.

 After lunch, you will need to cross the river over an wooden bridge, then climb for an hour through forests of rhododendrons to reach the camping ground in Thangsing.
 It is perched on a slope of Mt.
 Pandim.
 The tour operator sets up tents here.

-DAY-6: Thangsing (3,800m or 12,467ft) - Chemathang (4,800m or 15,748ft)
+DAY-6: Thangsing (12,467ft) - Chemathang (15,748ft)

 Chemathang is located at the base of Mt.
 Pandim and 8kms from Thangsing.
 It takes about 6 hours of trek to reach Chemathang and the hike is mostly through the valley of Onglathang.

 Some tour operators set up tents here for the day's enjoyment and overnight stay.
 However it's better to take an early lunch here and carry on so that you get closer to Goechala.

 The colors in the snow keep changing as the sunlight shifts and clouds pass.
 Walk around the boundary of the lake and watch varieties of birds.
 There was a trekker's hut here which has been closed down.
 Camping is no longer allowed in the lake area.
 This is a holy lake for the Sikkimese.

 The last stretch of the route is quite steep and goes through rocky areas full of boulders.
 You pass by many small lakes, glaciers and glacial moraines to finally reach Chemathang.
 It's located in a quiet and serene area.
 Tents are set up here for overnight stay.

-After the first hour as you navigate through rocky hills, you will reach a view point.
-As you keep approaching the view point, you start getting breathtaking view of Kanchenjunga which keeps coming closer and closer.
+After the first hour as you navigate through rocky hills, you will reach a viewpoint.. this is known as Goechala Viewpoint-1 or the Sunrise Point.
+As you keep approaching this viewpoint, you start getting breathtaking view of Kanchenjunga which keeps coming closer and closer.
 You are finally standing face to face with Kanchenjunga snow peaks.